murolem/wplace-archives/README.md

 See [releases](https://github.com/murolem/wplace-archives/releases) for all archives.
 Each archive is named `<type>-<created>`, where `<type>` is a type of an archive (see below) and `<crteated>` is an iso-like datetime of when the archive was created (not including time it took to create it).

+# Downloading archives

+Not counting downloading everything manually, archives can be downloaded using a task from the wplace-archiver repo.
+[See more in archiver repo](https://github.com/murolem/wplace-archiver?tab=readme-ov-file#downloading-archives).

 # Archives

 ## World